j-wiesmann/f5Postman/BIG-IQ CM/README.md

 # BIG-IQ CM

 This is a Postman collection for the BIG-IQ CM, tested on v5.2.
 This Collection is optimized to be used over Runner.
-This can be done over the Environmental Variables or over a Data File to enable several iterations to discover several BIG-IPs at once.
+This can be done over the Environmental Variables or over a Data File to enable several iterations to repeat the same task with different dataset.

+Right now, the following tasks are included:
+* Device: Discover and rediscover BIG-IPs with the different modules.
+* ADC: Deploy a virtual with monitor, pool and poolMember.
+* ADC: Change poolMember status.

 ## Collection